-Our software-defined connectivity utilizes a Kubernetes infrastructure, so that you can scale on demand, and add resilience and robustness to your tech stack.
-By running on containers and virtual machines, there’s no CAPEX and much faster time to market.
+Our software-defined connectivity utilizes a Kubernetes infrastructure so that you can scale on-demand, and add resilience and robustness to your tech stack.
+By running on containers and virtual machines, there’s no CAPEX and a much faster time to market.
 The whole tech stack is decoupled, using microservices so that we can easily integrate with your existing systems in a totally open and adaptive way.
 Altogether, this reduces the TCO down to a manageable amount, saving you money behind the scenes, while speeding up time to market.

-Our solution is multi-faceted and complete, including a dedicated IoT core, a connectivity management platform, a device management solution, a patented SIM applet that is fully autonomous and doesn’t incur transaction fees, and a cloud-based BSS that can support IoT business use cases, including billing and invoicing.
+Our solution is multi-faceted and complete, including a dedicated IoT Core Network, a connectivity management platform, a device management solution, a patented SIM applet that is fully autonomous and doesn’t incur transaction fees, and a cloud-based BSS that can support IoT business use cases, including billing and invoicing.

 As a modular solution, an MNO can simply look at its enterprise IoT use cases, and pick and choose what will make them happen.
 As floLIVE owns all the components, we can offer exactly what you need, as a service.

 A business-focused solution, floLIVE is built for fast time to market, helping you to support new IoT business models at a lower cost, and with a reduced amount of complexity, and really start leveraging the promise of IoT.

 Want to talk connectivity?
 Get in touch here.